olayinkaokewale/php-viewcontroller-framework/README.md

 - It is advisable to link libraries like bootstrap and fontawesome from their online CDN
 - You can also create your own local cdn to hold libraries which you can thus be using throughout the period of development.

+#Requirement
+[Guzzle](https://docs.guzzlephp.org/en/stable) is a requirement for this project.
+Please require it from composer.

+## What's New
+Changed the curl connection with guzzle.

 ## Coming soon
 Documentation update